freesinger/testcases/README.md

-# PythonTestcases
+# Testcases
-Some Python projects or algorithms.
+Some unpublished projects or algorithms.